Joseph H. Stuart

 Joseph H. Stuart, also known as J. H. Stuart (1854–1910), from the British West Indies, settled in Colorado and in 1891 was the second black lawyer that practiced law.
 In 1895, he became the second African American legislator in the state's history, after Rep. John T. Gunnell.
 He worked on a bill to ensure equal access to public places, regardless of a person's race.
-The bill passed, but was not very effective due to racial discrimination and lack of resources to enforce it.
+The bill passed but was not very effective in practice due to racial discrimination and lack of resources to enforce the law.
 Before coming to Denver, he was an educator in South Carolina and a lawyer in Kansas.

 Early life and education

 Joseph H. Stuart was born in 1854 in the British West Indies.
 He graduated from Codrington College in Barbados, after which he moved to South Carolina.
 He attended the Cedar Hall Academy and he became a teacher.
 Stuart received his law degree in 1877 from the University of South Carolina.

 At the time, there were just a few decades after the Civil War when most African Americans were not taught to read or write.
 Most schools would not accept blacks to attend their universities and colleges and many states prevented them from being admitted to the bar.
 The education required to get a law degree was generally limited to two five-month courses.
 In some cases, legal scholars worked as an apprentice with other lawyers to learn the trade more practically.
 Schools of higher learning were often split politically as to whether they remained loyal to British royalty or supported the constitution after the American Revolutionary War, the spirit of which educators passed down to their students.
 Since the colonial days, lawyers had generally been well-connected gentry that took part in political and societal discussions.
 The American system of jurisprudence was intended to provide a means for people who were harmed in some way to resolve illegal conduct in the courts.
 It was known at the time that lawyers played an important role in society and politics, but generally attorneys were not prepared to be as effective and in the number that was needed.
 George Wythe, a legal instructor of John Marshall and Henry Clay, thought that lawyers should be leaders and prevent the passage of unconstitutional laws.